cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 limited checks at the server are possible to implement, e.g., detecting repeated passwords.

-# Performance Considerations

-The computational cost of OPAQUE is determined by the cost of the OPRF, the cost of a regular Diffie-Hellman exchange, and the cost of authenticating such exchange.
-In an elliptic-curve implementation of the OPRF, the cost for the client is two exponentiations (one or two of which can be fixed base) and one hashing-into-curve operation
-{{I-D.irtf-cfrg-hash-to-curve}}; for the server, it is just one exponentiation.
-The cost of a Diffie-Hellman exchange is as usual two exponentiations per party (one of which is fixed-base).
-Finally, the cost of authentication per party depends on the specific AKE protocol: it is just 1/6 of an exponentiation with HMQV, two exponentiations for 3DH, and it is one signature generation and verification in the case of SIGMA and TLS 1.3.
-These instantiations preserve the number of messages in the underlying AKE protocol except in implementations such as {{I-D.sullivan-tls-opaque}} where an additional round trip is required to provide privacy to account information.

 # IANA Considerations

 This document makes no IANA requests.